 This section discusses potential impacts to land resources resulting from implementation of the proposed Campo Wind Project with Boulder Brush Facilities (Project).
 The analysis is based on a review of existing resources; existing technical data; applicable laws, regulations, and guidelines; and technical reports prepared for the proposed Project.
 Appendix C, Regulatory Settings, provides a summary of the federal regulatory framework and laws, regulations, and standards that govern land resources on the Campo Indian Reservation (Reservation).
-Appendix C also discusses the Campo Band of Diegueño Mission Indians (Tribe) Land Use Plan, Land Use Code, and other tribal authorities.
 Under the terms of the lease, certain Tribal laws apply to the Lessee, including certain provisions of the Tribe's Tax Ordinance and Tribal Employment Rights Ordinance.
-Appendix C discusses Tribal land use standards relating to the potential environmental effects addressed in this Draft EIS including the Campo Environmental Protection Agency (CEPA) statutes, the Campo Band of Diegueño Mission Indians Land Use Code (Land Use Code), and the Campo Band of Diegueño Mission Indians Land Use Plan (Land Use Plan).
+Appendix C discusses Tribal land use standards relating to the potential environmental effects addressed in this Final EIS including the Campo Environmental Protection Agency (CEPA) statutes, the Campo Band of Diegueño Mission Indians Land Use Plan (Land Use Plan).
 The Project will be developed in accordance with the Resource Development Plan approved by the BIA as part of the lease approval process.